Bhanutejagiddaluru/miniaturized_bot_two/README.md

 This project is released under the MIT License.
 For more details, see the `LICENSE` file in the repository.

 ## Contact Information
-For more information, collaboration, or queries, please contact [Your Contact Information].
+For more information, collaboration, or queries, please contact [giddalurubhanuteja@gmail.com].

 ## Acknowledgements
 Special thanks to the contributors, supporters, and everyone involved in bringing this project to life.